ifabrik-GmbH/ifab_realestate/Documentation/Administrator/Installation/Index.rst

 Preparation
 ===========

-The extension ships some TypoScript which needs to be included.
+The extension is delivered with TypoScript, which needs to be included.

 - Switch on the Template module
 - Go to your root page